-SQL Server locks do not present a large problem.
+When a connection accesses data, SQL Server will use a lock to control access.
+These locks are used by SQL Server to ensure data integrity and to control concurrent access of data.
+In most cases, SQL Server locks do not present a large problem.
 But, occasionally, a process may hold a lock and stop other processes from accessing data, as shown in the previous lesson as a blocked process.
 To find out what is locked and what type of locks are being used, you can either use SQL or SQL-EM.

 The sp_lock stored procedure will return information about tables that have a lock on them at the time the stored procedure was called.
 The syntax of sp_lock is as follows:

 returns locks for all processes.
 Otherwise it will only return lock information for the spid(s) passed in.

+Click the Active SQL connectionlink to see the output of the sp_lock stored procedure.
 As you can see in the link above, the type column in the sp_lock output indicates what type of lock is in request.
 Here is a list of the types of locks and the abbreviations used for them.

 When looking at the locks you will always see locks for the connection running sp_lock.

 To convert the object ID to an object name, use the database that is locked and then type select object_name(ID).

 Lock: A SQL Server mechanism use to ensure transaction isolation levels.